tejamallidi/DataEngineering/PythonAssignment-1.md

 1 or 0 or 0
 ```

-Need more info for this question.
+A. Need more info for this question.

 Q20.
 What are conditional statements in Python?
 A. "if, elif, else" are conditional statements